-If a child is sent home for having lice or nits, the school will notify parents so that classmates can be checked that evening.
+If a child is sent home for having lice or nits, the school will notify parents/guardians so that classmates can be checked that evening.
 No student will be permitted back in school until they are completely lice/nit free.
-The Administration reserves the right to inspect the child's hair upon reentry to school.
+The school office will conduct a head check reentry to school and before the child may return to his/her class.

 After an illness, students may return to school if their symptoms have not been present for at least 24 hours.
-Parents of children who have contracted a contagious condition such as chicken pox, strep throat, MRSA infections, or lice must notify the school office.
+Parents/Guardians of children who have contracted a contagious condition such as chicken pox, strep throat, MRSA infections, or lice must notify the school office.

-Absence due to illness is excusable, however parents must understand a pattern of irregular absences may negatively impact their child's grades.
+Absence due to illness is excusable, however parents/guardians must understand a pattern of irregular absences may negatively impact their child's grades.
 Your child's absence must be reported each day to the front office.

-If students get sick or injured at school, parents will be called to pick them up immediately.
+If students get sick or injured at school, parents/guardians will be called to pick them up immediately.
 The school is not able to take care of sick students for a long period of time.